Skip to content

 MeasureTime frameDescription

-Incidence of pre-defined safety criteria or dose-limiting toxicities (DLTs) from the first dose through the end of the DLT observation periodUp to 28 DaysDose finding portion only
+Incidence of Dose Limiting Toxicities (DLTs) for each study regimen during the observation periodUp to 28 DaysDose finding portion only

 Severity of TEAEsUp to 5 Years